 Nature and wildlife activities for anyone living with dementia or experiencing memory loss

-Wild Memories is a nature and wildlife group for anyone living with dementia.
-It’s all about enjoying the outdoors, getting active and having fun in a relaxed social setting.
+We’re all about enjoying the outdoors, getting active and having fun in a relaxed setting.
+We’re always open for new members so why not join us!

 - Mondays 14.00-16.00 at the Walled Garden at Mells.